Eqnesto/Visual-Testing/README.md

 # Visual Testing

-This repository contains automated visual tests for the ACME Bank demo using Playwright's native screenshot comparison.
+This repository contains automated visual tests for a bank demo website using Playwright's native screenshot comparison.
 It enforces the consistency of the user interface across different browsers and screen sizes by comparing current snapshots against approved baselines.

 ## 🔧 How to Run